AFx3/crema-static-analyzer/README.md

 find  ~/.zshrc
 vim /path/to/your/shell_config_file
 ```
-### This is what at the and of each repository configuration your work envirmonment should be
+### At the end of each repository configuration, your work environment should be as follows
 ```bash
 #rustc
 export RUSTC_SYSROOT=/home/<user>/.../<path_to_crema_static_analyzer>/crema_static_analyzer